Cyclopropane: Reactions

 Owing to the increased π-character of its C-C bonds, cyclopropane is often assumed to add bromine to give 1,3-dibromopropane, but this reaction proceeds poorly.
 Hydrohalogenation with hydrohalic acids gives linear 1-halopropanes.
 Substituted cyclopropanes also react, following Markovnikov's rule.

 Cyclopropane and its derivatives can oxidatively add to transition metals, in a process referred to as C–C activation.

 Safety

 Cyclopropane is highly flammable.
-However, despite its strain energy it does not exhibit explosive behavior substantially different from other alkanes.
+It forms explosive mixtures with oxygen.